Places where paths cross

 Where different ethnicities, religions, milieus and aesthetics meet, melting pots of music are created.
 Without any discernible order, influences and inspirations mingle at these melting pots to form something new and completely unexpected.

 Vienna, for centuries the seat of government of a multi-ethnic state, is not considered a city of music par excellence for nothing: no other art benefits more directly than the art of sound from the encounter of different languages, tones, temperaments and mentalities.
 And, of course, of the constant intermingling of classes and milieus, of the popular and the refined – on the short journey from the suburbs to the imperial court and back.
 The influx of Czechs, Hungarians, Germans, Italians, Poles and Jews never ceased in Vienna.
 And the more densely the buzz brewed in the melting pot, the more diverse the interaction between the cultural influences, the more attractive the city became for all those who flocked from outside.
-An illuminating synopsis of Viennese composing at the beginning of the 20th century, the city's second period of musical splendor after the Classical period, is presented by the Belgian ensemble Het Collectief, which juxtaposes key works by Alexander von Zemlinsky, Arnold Schoenberg, Alban Berg and Anton Webern.
+An illuminating synopsis of Viennese composing at the beginning of the 20th century, the city's second period of musical splendor after the Classical period, was presented by the Belgian ensemble Het Collectief, which juxtaposed key works by Alexander von Zemlinsky, Arnold Schoenberg, Alban Berg and Anton Webern.

 The astonishing creativity of English musical life today is also, at least in part, the result of constant immigration.
 Both the former textile metropolis Manchester, one of the most vital cultural centers in Europe today, and the capital London took in many of the artists expelled by the Nazis and allowed them to develop their ideas with the help of strong institutions like the BBC.
 The influx of people from the former colonies of the Commonwealth has now produced a decidedly diverse music scene.
-With the Aurora Orchestra and the Manchester Collective, two particularly innovative groups are guests at the Heidelberger Frühling Musikfestival.
+With the Aurora Orchestra and the Manchester Collective, two particularly innovative groups were guests at the Heidelberger Frühling Musikfestival 2023.
 The highest artistic quality and an emphatically communicative concept always go hand in hand for both.